MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started.md

 1. Review the [glossary](glossary.md) to get a quick introduction about key terms and concepts.

 ## Set up a workspace
-The starting point for any user is set up a workspace.
+The starting point for any user is to set up a workspace.
 The workspace is where you'll start ingesting web analytics data.

 1. Sign in to the [engagement insights capability portal](https://pi.dynamics.com) using your Microsoft Azure Active Directory user account.
 1. [Create a workspace](create-workspace.md) and add members.